explore

 The Art Of Giving The Perfect Gift

-I’ve divided my gift guide into gifts for “her” and “him” based on sizing and colors, but I would argue that almost all gear and apparel is unisex.
+I’ve divided my gift guide into gifts for “her” and gifts for “him” based on sizing and colors, but I would argue that almost all gear and apparel is unisex.
 So don’t let the category I happened to place an item in discourage you!
-Many of the items that are listed as women’s gifts come in men’s versions/sizing and vice vera.
+Many of the items that are listed as women’s gifts come in men’s versions/sizing and vice versa.

 The Perfect Holiday Gift For Her

 Looking for something a little warmer for strolling around your favorite mountain town?
 It doesn’t get much more comfy than Sorel.
-And the Sorel Explorer Joan Boot has been my go-to the last couple of years.
+And the Sorel Joan of Arctic Boots have been my go-to the last couple of years for strenuous hikes and cooler weather climates.

 Exploring the Sawtooth Mountains near Sun Valley Idaho.
 Wearing Marmot Montreal Down Coat, Beyond Yoga Leggings, Sorel Winter Carnival Boots,beanie similar to Pendleton Cable Hat.